argodevops/nodejs-restapi-mongo/README.md

 Or change the docker-compose to use an image of the app, and manually docker build / tag etc first.

 If wanting to run from command line without docker-compose, config to point at whatever mongo db or canned version of one you have, and npm install, npm run dev.

+If DB running already, tend to now just "node server.js" at the command line.